Sufficient Incorrectness Logic: SIL and Separation SIL: Separation Sufficient Incorrectness Logic

 which has both a more succinct postcondition capturing the error and a stronger guarantee: \emph{every} state in the precondition reaches the error, hence it gives (many) actual witnesses for testing and debugging purposes.
 Moreover, Separation SIL proof system guides the crafting of the precondition if the proof is done from the error postcondition (e.g., the pointer deallocated right before its dereference) backward.

 Let us fix the following assertions:

 To prove the Separation SIL triple $\angletriple{p}{\mathsf{rclient}}{q}$, we first prove $\angletriple{t}{\regr_b}{q}$.
 The derivation of this triple is in Figure~\ref{fig:ssil-derivation:sub1}.
 This derivation is better understood if read from bottom to top, since we start from the postcondition and look for a suitable precondition to apply the rule for each one of the four atomic commands.
 In all cases, we start with a postcondition, then strengthen it to be able to apply the right rule: this usually means adding some constraint on the shape of the heap.
 In particular, to apply the rule \lrule{free} we need $y$ to be deallocated, and this can happen in two different ways: either if $y = x$, since $x$ is deallocated; or if $y$ is a new name.
 This is captured by the disjunction $x = y \lor x \dealloc$.
-We also implicitly drop the disjunct $y = y'$ in the postcondition of \lrule{free} by applying \lrule{exists} as $y'$ is a free variable.

 Using the derivation in Figure~\ref{fig:ssil-derivation:sub1}, we complete the proof as shown in Figure~\ref{fig:ssil-derivation:sub2}.
 We can apply \lrule{load} to prove the triple $\angletriple{p}{\code{x := [v]}}{t}$ because $p$ is equivalent to